tylertitsworth/5th-age-srd/Classes/Monk.md

 ##### Adventurer Feat

-You can use the Soulblade ki power once per day without spending a ki point.
+You can use the Soulblade ki power once per full recovery without spending a ki point.

 ##### Champion Feat